imagekit-developer/imagekit-php/README.md

 ```

 ### 14. Rename File API

 You can programmatically rename an already existing file in the media library using Rename File API.
 This operation would rename all file versions of the file.

 >  The old URLs will stop working.
 The file/file version URLs cached on CDN will continue to work unless a purge is requested.

+Refer to the [Rename File API](https://docs.imagekit.io/api-reference/media-api/rename-file) for a better understanding of the **Request & Response Structure**.

 #### Example
 ```php